 What to do if your application gets turned down

 If you’re denied for a loan from College Ave, you can contact the lender for more information on why your loan was rejected.
-It’s possible you may need to add an approved co-signer with good credit and sufficient income to be approved.
+It’s possible that you may need to add an approved co-signer with good credit and sufficient income to be approved.

 If you can’t get approved by adding a co-signer, pay attention to why you were rejected and take steps to fix those errors.
 Low credit scores, low income and unstable job history could all contribute to being denied for a loan.

 It’s also wise to shop around at other lenders for a loan and a great rate.
 Some lenders are more lenient with their eligibility criteria than others.
-SoFi, Discover, and Sallie Mae, for example, all have varying eligibility criteria and offer low rates, low fees and generous repayment options to borrowers.
+SoFi, Discover and Sallie Mae, for example, all have varying eligibility criteria and offer low rates, low fees and generous repayment options to borrowers.

 How Bankrate rates College Ave

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.